-"Interruption!" said my late grandfather and political inspiration during Suharto's dictatorial regime (1967-1998) in the people's consultative assembly, where interruptions were prohibited.
-His ability to vocal what is right and making his mark by fighting against injustices despite going against the system made me eager to uphold what my grandfather instilled: Politics is sacred.
-To continue his legacy, I hope to establish my own political research and path by constructing a new positive political nuance by integrating political studies and ideologies from foreign countries with Indonesia’s.
+"Interruption!" said my late grandfather and political inspiration during the Indonesian President Suharto's dictatorial regime (1967-1998) in the people's consultative assembly, where interruptions were prohibited.
+His ability to voice what is right and fighting injustice despite going against the system made me eager to uphold what he instilled: Politics is sacred.
+To continue his legacy, I hope to establish a new positive political nuance by integrating political studies and ideologies from foreign countries with Indonesia’s.

-I was privileged to interview Joko Widodo, Indonesia's current president, for an independent research project where I learned the importance of a system in a government to keep order.
+I was privileged to interview Joko Widodo, Indonesia's current president, for an independent research project, where I learned the importance of an orderly system in a government.
 I extended my study to examine how his rival, Prabowo Subianto, joined his ministerial cabinet through a psychological lens.
-I unveiled that despite their differences in political ideology (individualistic) they shared a mutual interest in upholding Pancasila (collectivistic), Indonesia’s statutory law which is an ideal portrayal of a representative democracy.
+I unveiled that despite their differences in political ideology (individualistic) they shared a mutual interest in upholding Pancasila (collectivistic), Indonesia’s national philosophy; an ideal portrayal of a representative democracy.
 The study gained me recognition from executives of Indonesian think tanks and a seat in critical conversations.

-My ability to contextualize and observe was valued in discussions, for instance, when discussing the recent government decision to raise fuel prices due to inflation, I suggested that government should subsidize programmes that benefit the citizens welfare to ease the burden, and this was taken in account positively.
-I was also one of the editors and sole advisor for a member of the parliament book called 'Diplomasi parliamen dan Politik Luar Negeri R.' Again, we used psychological theories to inspect motives behind Indonesia's foreign policy; how democracy was first introduced, and its progression as a result.
-From these experiences, my view of politics has changed because of my discovery that politics is not just a subject within its realm but one that integrates others to magnify its own.
+I was also one of the editors and sole advisor for a member of the parliament’s book called 'Diplomasi parliamen dan Politik Luar Negeri R.' Again, we used psychological theories to inspect motives behind Indonesia's foreign policy; how democracy was first introduced and its progression.
+These experiences shifted my view of politics, discovering that politics is not just a subject within its realm but one that integrates others to magnify its own.
 This enhanced my political literacy and made me understand political matters in a pragmatic and calculative approach.
-I also learned to not only assess issues but also provide solution that accounts all factors and the unintended consequences.

-After witnessing a Pro-Palestine rally outside of the US embassy from my car, I started researching on the Israeli-Palestinian conflict.
-Exploring the US foreign policy made me understand that USA’s interest in the Israeli Palestinian conflict comes from their shared commitment of democracy and regional security, which ties back to the findings of my study that mutual belief of the society surpasses individualistic values.
-I continued my investigation in the Oxford University-led international politics summer program I participated in where I discovered that the Israeli-Palestinian conflict is much more complex than the common media portrayal of the conflict being solely a religious root issue, as there are other contributing factors, such as land territory.
+Exploring the US foreign policy made me understand that USA’s interest in the Israeli Palestinian conflict comes from their shared commitment of democracy and regional security, which ties back to the findings of my study that mutual belief of society surpasses individualistic values.
+I continued my investigation in the Oxford University-led international politics summer program.
+Here I discovered that the conflict is much more complex than the common media portrayal of it having solely a religious root; that there are other contributing factors, such as land territory.